nplrkn/qcore/README.md

 QCore detects these devices on startup and attaches eBPF programs to each.
 When an Ethernet PDU session is set up, QCore assigns it to a spare device.
 If it runs out of Ethernet devices, it rejects Ethernet PDU session creation.

 An Ethernet PDU session may connect to multiple different MAC addresses on the UE side.
-QCore does not allocate MAC addresses - that is up to the UE.
+QCore does not allocate MAC addresses.
 To see which MAC addresses have been learned by the bridge from a given UE device / ethernet PDU session, run `bridge fdb show`.
 For example
 ```sh
 cargo test --test ngap_ethernet_session    # Run test that sends ethernet frames through the bridge
 bridge fdb show br qcore_br0 dynamic       # See which MAC addresses have been learned by the bridge